csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/install_windows.md

 7z x libs.7z
 ```

 This should have created the folder `C:\local\libs\64`.
-A 32 bits folder may be present but is deprecated as of 2017-12: operating systems are now largely 64 bits and we recommend you use 64 bits toolsets.
+A 32 bits folder may be present but is deprecated since 2017-12: operating systems are now largely 64 bits and we strongly recommend you use 64 bits toolsets.

 ### Adding environment variable LIBRARY_PATH